REVISED: Tuesday, October 22, 2024

 V. CONCLUSION

-In this tutorial, you have been introduced to the importance of using Haskell modules.
+In this tutorial, you have been introduced to the importance of using Haskell modules when you code your programs.

 VI.
 REFERENCES